vidhya03/ideas-and-design/README.md

 - [ ] Automatically suggest your next commit time
 - [ ] Notification to remind the user about the commit
 - [ ] Leaderboard like :star: for 25 days, :star::star: 50 days , :star::star::star: 75 days and soon
+- [ ] Suggestion about #100days0fcode when user checks his/her score
+- [ ] Inpage updates to enable user to input about their readings, tutorials, with tags and pictures
+- [ ] An annimation at the footer to point his milestone :triangular_flag_on_post: with motivational messages
+- [ ] Sparkling Flower / snow / fire to decorate the page to show the mood :full_moon_with_face:

 # 100DaysOfCode